inBeat/inbeat-website/content/top-influencers/instagram/photographers/italy/_index.md

 ---
-title: Top 10 Photographers Instagram Influencers In Italy In 2023
+title: Top 10 Photographers Instagram Influencers In Italy In 2024
 description: >-
-  Find top photographers Instagram influencers in Italy in 2023.
-Most popular hashtags: #photography #canon #wildlifephotography.
+  Find top photographers Instagram influencers in Italy in 2024.
+Most popular hashtags: #photography #nature #sunset.
 platform: Instagram
-hits: 1230
+hits: 1321
-text_top: Analyze the most popular Instagram accounts on inBeat.
+text_top: Identify the most popular Instagram influencers on inBeat.
-text_bottom: Our database holds 1230 Instagram influencers like this in Italy for you to work with.
+text_bottom: inBeat aggregates 1321 Instagram influencers like this in Italy for you to pitch.
 profiles:
   - username: "florcisnerosph"
     fullname: >-